Zone System: Misconceptions and criticisms

 I believe the electronic image will be the next major advance.
 Such systems will have their own inherent and inescapable structural characteristics, and the artist and functional practitioner will again strive to comprehend and control them.

-which is sometimes interpreted as evidence that Adams envisioned his Zone System to be useful for electronic or even digital image capture/processing.
-However, in this quotation there is no claim that the Zone System would be a suitable instrument to comprehend and control the new imaging devices, and Adams explicitly states that electronic systems may have their own characteristics (which might thus require different approaches).
+This is sometimes interpreted as evidence that Adams envisioned his Zone System to be useful for electronic or even digital image capture/processing.
+However, in this quotation there is no claim that the Zone System would be a suitable instrument to comprehend and control the new imaging devices, and Adams explicitly states that electronic systems may have their own characteristics, which might thus require different approaches.

 Yet another misconception is that the Zone System emphasizes technique at the expense of creativity.
 Some practitioners have treated the Zone System as if it were an end in itself, but Adams made it clear that the Zone System was an enabling technique rather than the ultimate objective.